Madison (dance): Description and history

 It was created and first danced in Columbus, Ohio, in 1957.
 The local popularity of the dance and record in Baltimore, Maryland, came to the attention of the producers of The Buddy Deane Show in 1960, which led to other dance shows picking it up.

 The Madison is a line dance that features a regular back-and-forth pattern interspersed with called steps.
 Its popularity inspired dance teams and competitions, as well as various recordings, and today it is still sometimes performed as a nostalgic dance.
 The Madison is featured in the John Waters movie Hairspray (1988), and it continues to be performed in the Broadway musical Hairspray.
 Both the film and the musical feature one of many songs released during the Madison "craze" in the US.

 The jazz pianist Ray Bryant recorded "Madison Time" for Columbia Records in 1959.
 Billboard stated that "The footwork for the Madison dance is carefully and clearly diagrammed for the terpers."
 The Ray Bryant version was the version featured in the film Hairspray.
 The other popular version was by Al Brown & The Tunetoppers.
 Another version was recorded by radio presenter Alan Freeman for Decca Records in 1962.

-An example of a 1960 song and album featuring music for the Madison is The Tunetoppers at The Madison Dance Party, with calls by Al Brown.
+An example of an album featuring music for the Madison is The Madison Dance Party (1960) by Al Brown's Tunetoppers with calls by Al Brown.
+It includes a song titled "The Madison" as well as several other songs to which the Madison can be danced, including "Madison Party", "Mo' Madison", "Madison Jr.", and "Madison Jam", among others.

 The Madison basic, danced in the film Hairspray, is as follows: